charlesdlrsa/dev_log_tournees_infirmiers/README.md

 #### Authentification

-You can log in with an administrator account.
-Depending on your office, select the *As Admin* mode and fill in the identifiers :
+You can log in to the application as an office administrator or as an office nurs.
+To try our features, we set in the database two offices with their corresponding nurses and patients.
+We advise you to use the Doctissimo account which is more provided with examples, but feel free to use both accounts.

 - Doctissimo office

-`username: doctissimo@hotmail.fr`
+Admin: `username: doctissimo@hotmail.fr` and `password : password`
+Nurse: `username : laurent.cabaret@hotmail.fr` and `password : password`
+Nurse: `username : jpp@hotmail.fr` and `password : password`
+Nurse: `username : celine.hudelot@hotmail.fr` and `password : password`

-`password : password`
+Nurse: `username : jeanmarie.detriche@hotmail.fr` and `password : password`

 - Malakoff office

-`username : malakoff@gmail.com`
+Admin: `username : malakoff@gmail.com` and `password : password`

-`password : password`
+Nurse: `username : nicolas.travers@hotmail.fr` and `password : password`

-You can also log in with a nurse account corresponding to the initial database.
-The following profiles have been initialized :

-- Doctissimo office

-`username : laurent.cabaret@hotmail.fr`

-`username : jpp@hotmail.fr`

-`username : celine.hudelot@hotmail.fr`

-`username : jeanmarie.detriche@hotmail.fr`

-- Malakoff office

-`username : pierre.dupont@hotmail.fr`
+Nurse: `username : remi.geraud@hotmail.fr` and `password : password`

-The passwords are initialized to `password`

 <br/>